Srivatsava/srivatsava.github.io/index.md

 Srivatsava Daruru is a researcher and machine learning leader whose work spans natural language processing, neuro-symbolic AI, and large-scale learning systems.
 He is currently Chief AI Officer at Exlens AI and was formerly Senior Manager of Machine Learning at ServiceNow, where he led research in retrieval-augmented generation (RAG), question answering, post-training optimization of large language models, and agentic workflows for conversational AI.
 His contributions shaped ServiceNow's generative AI strategy, including the company's first production-grade generative application, Genius Q&A.

 Daruru's research interests focus on self-improving large language models, reasoning, and mathematical verification.
-He is a co-developer of **VeriBench**, an end-to-end benchmark for translating Python into Lean 4, and **VeriCI**, a continuous verification framework for CI/CD pipelines, as part of ongoing work on neuro-symbolic software reliability.
+He is currently working on of **VeriBench**, an end-to-end benchmark for translating Python into Lean 4, and **VeriCI**, a continuous verification framework for CI/CD pipelines, as part of neuro-symbolic software reliability.

 He has published at leading venues such as **ACM SIGKDD** and **IEEE ICDM**, and is the inventor on multiple patents in NLP, fact validation, and semi-automated data labeling.
 Daruru holds an M.S. in Computer Science from the University of Texas at Austin and a B.Tech.
 (Hons) in Computer Science from IIIT Hyderabad.